mir-group/flare/README.md

 ## Tests
 We recommend running unit tests to confirm that FLARE is running properly on your machine.
 We have implemented our tests using the pytest suite.
-You can call `pytest` from the command line in the tests directory to validate that you can call Quantum ESPRESSO and that your Numba installation is being correctly used by FLARE.
+You can call `pytest` from the command line in the tests directory to validate that Quantum ESPRESSO or CP2K are working correctly with FLARE.

 Instructions (either DFT package will suffice):
 ```